Neighborhood Sensitive Mapping for Zero-Shot Classification using Independently Learned Semantic Embeddings: Related Works

 \section{Related Works}

 There has been active research in the area of zero-shot classification in the recent past.
-Originally, the problem was defined in its current form by \cite{palatucci2009zero}, where they address the problem by embedding the set of labels into a semantic space used then to extrapolate information about unseen labels.
+Originally, the problem was defined in its current form by Palatucci \emph{et al.} \cite{palatucci2009zero}, where they address the problem by embedding the set of labels into a semantic space used then to extrapolate information about unseen labels.
 Given an object in the dataset, they firstly predict the set of semantic features (in the embedding space) corresponding to that input, and then they find the nearest class in the labels embedding.
-Authors also develop a generalisation bound on error for zero-shot classification using a NN-classifier.
-In a following study, \cite{hariharan2012efficient} propose a multi-label max-margin classifier with applications to zero-shot.
-By means of a correlation matrix between different labels they are able to predict also unseen labels.
-The method, specifically designed for multi-label classification, explicitly reduces the hamming loss between prediction vectors associated to labels and true labels' vectors.
+They also develop a generalization bound on the error for zero-shot classification using a nearest neighbour classifier.
+A following work \cite{hariharan2012efficient} proposed a multi-label max-margin classifier with applications to zero-shot classification.
+By means of a correlation matrix between different labels they are able to predict unseen labels.
+The method, specifically designed for multi-label classification, explicitly reduces the hamming loss between prediction vectors and the label vectors.

 There are numerous practical applications where unseen images need to be classified.
-As a result, zero-shot classification has found considerable interest in the area of image recognition and classification. \cite{lampert2014attribute} develop one such approach specifically based on learning attribute for animals (like color, eating habits etc.).
-These attributes are not unique to a single animal and therefore can be learned from the available training data. \cite{mensink2014costa} develop an approach specifically targeting images that focuses on exploiting co-occurrences of visual concepts in images for knowledge transfer. \cite{jayaraman2014zero} propose an approach for zero-shot classification where image attributes are unreliable and use the error tendencies of the different attributes to develop a linear discriminant model.
-There have been many such attribute based learning methods for visual recognition that have been developed in the past: ~\cite{lampert2009learning}, \cite{farhadi2009describing}, \cite{yu2013designing, rohrbach2011evaluating, turakhia2013attribute, parikh2011relative}, to name a few.
+As a result, zero-shot classification has found considerable interest in the area of image recognition and classification.
+Another such work \cite{lampert2014attribute} develops an approach specifically based on learning attribute for animals (e.g. color, eating habits etc.).
+These attributes are not unique to a single animal, and therefore, can be learned from the available training data.
+One more work \cite{mensink2014costa} proposed a method specifically targeting images, that focuses on exploiting co-occurrences of visual concepts in images for knowledge transfer.
+At the same time, Jayaraman \emph{et al.} \cite{jayaraman2014zero} propose an approach for zero-shot classification, for when image attributes are unreliable, and use the error tendencies of the different attributes to develop a linear discriminant model.
+There have been many such attribute based learning methods for visual recognition that have been developed in the past ~\cite{lampert2009learning, farhadi2009describing, yu2013designing, rohrbach2011evaluating, turakhia2013attribute, parikh2011relative}, to point to a few.